GENL 097 — New Student Seminar (Area 1.1) (1 credit)

 GENL 147 — The New Norway: Globalization, National Identity, and the Politics of Belonging (HECUA) (16 credits)

-In less than fifty years, Norway has become one of the richest nations in the world, and is increasingly multicultural.
-A quarter of Oslo’s residents are not ethnic Norwegians.
-Students investigate changing Northern Europe using Norway’s welfare state and Scandinavian national identity as case studies.
+In less than fifty years, Norway moved from being one of the poorest and most homogenous countries in Europe to one of the richest in the world with a multicultural population.
 Coursework and an internship provide unique perspectives on how the Norwegian social democracy and Scandinavian welfare states are working to address the challenges posed by immigration and cultural and ethnic diversity.
 Students choose an independent study project or Norwegian language courses.
-The program courses: Challenges of Globalization to the Scandinavian Welfare State (8 cr); Scandinavian Art, Film, and Literature (4 cr); and Norwegian Language or Independent Study Project (4 cr).
-Offered Every Fall and Spring Semester.
+Offered Every Fall Semester.

 GENL 149 — Community Internships in Latin America (HECUA) (16 credits)